 “Her oncologist agreed to switch her to a gentler chemotherapy regimen, gemcitabine, and include cannabinoids in her care,” Andy said.

 Cannabinoids are substances found in cannabis plants that have been reported to alleviate the symptoms and side effects caused by cancer and cancer treatments.
 Some, but not all, cannabinoids are psychoactive and affect the brain.
-For medicinal use, cannabinoids are only available in certain states throughout the United States.
+For medicinal use, marijuana is available in certain states throughout the United States, whereas other sources of cannabinoids, like those derived from hemp, are more widely available.

 Some cannabinoid medicines have recently been approved by the U.S. Food & Drug Administration (FDA) to treat certain cancer-related side effects, but many are not.
 Patients should always consult with their healthcare team when considering integrative, complementary or alternative medicine (ICAM).